 “He’s worthless,” she told Chuck.
 “Take him out back and kill him.”
 She snagged Chuck’s arm as he stepped forward and leaned in to whisper: “Make it sound awful.
 Leave him for a bit, at least.”

 “Maybe.
 Not sure yet.”

 It would be better if even Chuck didn’t know if she’d kill the man.
 If she did, then when she turned the woman loose, she told a story of Summer’s ruthlessness.
 If the woman turned out to be unredeemable, someone Summer couldn’t even trust to carry a message without risk she’d harm others, then she had a spare messenger.

 Chuck gave her a hard look, but hauled the man off, sliding the door shut and forcing the crowd inside without another word.
 Within moments, there were the sounds of something hard striking something soft.
 A grunt of pain followed the soft whumping noises.

 Summer kept her chin held high and ignored the sounds as well as the decreasing moans of pain.
 The small crowd shuffled uneasily.
 Summer suppressed a smirk.
 This only reinforced that they hated what she was doing but recognized the need and wouldn’t stop her from doing it.
-Summer shivered slightly in the now rumpled business clothes she never had the opportunity to ditch after work.
+Summer shivered slightly in the her borrowed clothes.

 Chuck slid the door open with a bang.
 The assembled crowd jumped as one, all except Summer, who had expected it as soon as the man’s groans had faded.